BDC Hamburger Icon

 Inventory management

-An accounting system with stock and inventory management controls can really streamline your business, helping you identify what you have in stock, what you need to reorder, and where you’re spending your purchasing budget.
+An accounting system with stock and inventory management controls can really streamline your business, helping you identify what you have in stock, what you need to reorder and where you’re spending your purchasing budget.
+If you have a retail business, you’ll likely want to seek the following features:

-• Inventory tracking: Following the lifecycle of an item – from purchasing to stocking to sales, all the way to shipping – is a great asset to help you track inventory levels.
+• Inventory tracking: Being able to follow the lifecycle of an item — from purchasing to stocking to sales, all the way to shipping — is a great asset to help you track inventory levels.

-• Set inventory levels: You can ensure you don’t over- or under-order certain products by using automatic ordering to guarantee stock within a specified range.
+• Set inventory levels: You can ensure you don’t overorder or underorder certain products by using automatic ordering to guarantee stock within a specified range.
 This saves you the hassle of not having items in stock when you need them or a glut of products that just won’t move.

 • Specified stock locations: For large distribution hubs, having stock locations included on orders avoids the need for an additional warehouse management system, which helps streamline business functions.